Draft-card burning

 From 1965 to 1973, very few men in the US were convicted of burning their draft cards.
 Some 25,000 others went unpunished.
 Before 1965, the act of burning a draft card was already prohibited by US statute—the registrant was required to carry the card at all times, and any destruction of it was thus against the law.
 Also, it was entirely possible for a young man to destroy his draft card and still answer his country's call to service by appearing at an induction center and serving in the military, and it was possible for a registrant to faithfully keep his card on his person but fail to appear when called.
 The draft card was not an essential part of the government's ability to draft men into the military.
 Thus draft-card burning was an act of war resistance more than it was draft resistance.

-The image of draft card burning was a powerful one, influential in American politics and culture.
-It appeared in magazines, newspapers and on television, signaling a political divide between those who backed the US government and its military goals and those who were against any US involvement in Vietnam.
-Richard Nixon ran for president in 1968 on a platform based partly on putting an end to the draft, in order to undercut protesters making use of the symbolic act.
-As president, Nixon ended the draft in 1973, rendering unnecessary the symbolic act of draft-card burning.
+The image of draft-card burning was powerful and influential in American politics and culture.
+It appeared in magazines, newspapers, and television, signaling a political divide between those who backed the US government and its military goals and those against US involvement in Vietnam.
+Richard Nixon ran for president in 1968 on a platform based partly on putting an end to the draft, to undercut protesters making use of the symbolic act.
+As president, Nixon ended the draft in 1973, rendering the symbolic act of draft-card burning unnecessary.

 Background

 United States

 From 1948, under the Selective Service Act, all American men aged 18 through 25 were required to register with a local draft board.
 In case of war, the able-bodied ones among them could be drafted to serve in the military.
-The law required the men to carry their draft cards with them at all times.
+The law required the men to always carry their draft cards with them.
 These were small cards bearing the registrant's identifying information, the date and place of registration, and a unique Selective Service number.

-In an amendment sponsored by Congressmen L. Mendel Rivers and William G. Bray, on August 31, 1965, the law was augmented with four words, to include penalties for any person who "knowingly destroys, knowingly mutilates" the card, under 50 U.S.C. § 462(b)(3).
+In an amendment sponsored by Congressmen L. Mendel Rivers and William G. Bray, on August 31, 1965, the law was augmented with four words to include penalties for any person who "knowingly destroys, knowingly mutilates" the card under 50 U.S.C. § 462(b)(3).
 Strom Thurmond moved the bill through the Senate, calling draft-card burning "contumacious conduct" which "represents a potential threat to the exercise of the power to raise and support armies."
 At the time, many observers (including the U.S. Court of Appeals for the First Circuit) believed that Congress had intentionally targeted anti-war draft-card burners.